FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/01b-react-and-redux.md

 - [ ] Contain an organized file tree (using the pattern described in class)
 - [ ] Use sub-directories to organize component files (on a per component basis)
 - [ ] Be free of lint errors from ESLint
-- [ ] Use a unique `key` for all items in lists
 - [ ] Use `propType` validations for all components
 - [ ] Be free of `propType` validation errors in console
+- [ ] Be free of console warnings and errors

 ### Stretch Goals

 Want to challenge yourself?
 Your project could also:

-- [ ] Implement localStorage to preserve state
+- [ ] Implement Borrow and Return functionality
-- [ ] Hook up [`react-router-redux`](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux) sync routing with Redux DevTools

 ## Submission Instructions